 Observe the working practices of the JP French laboratory, and institutions such as courts.
 Analyse recordings from real forensic cases, and use the latest generation of automatic speaker recognition software used in banking and law enforcement.

-We are 2nd in the UK for world-leading linguistics research (Times Higher Education, REF 2014).
+We are 2nd in the UK for world-leading linguistics research (Times Higher Education's ranking of the Research Excellence Framework 2014).

 I am interested in comparing recordings in speaker comparison cases and to provide profiles of speakers.
 It is amazing to analyse speech in its minimal segments and to describe individual characteristics, like voice quality features.
 I really enjoy the forensic laboratory sessions in which we are working with real case recordings.Katharina, MSc in Forensic Speech Science